rust-lang/docs.rs/crates/bin/docs_rs_build/README.md

 A default-target HTML command failure retries once with a regenerated lockfile when one exists.
 This reruns coverage, JSON, and HTML.
-If lockfile regeneration fails, its error and captured log are reported alongside the original failed HTML build.
+If lockfile regeneration fails, the build returns early with its error and captured log.
 Release fetching and initial Cargo metadata failures return early.
 Additional targets are built only when the default target produces library documentation.
 The CLI does not have the production builder's queue reattempt mechanism.